-- 5 Rolling stock measures
+- Rolling stock measures 5

 - 6 Train detection measures

-- 7 Abbreviations
+- Abbreviations 7

-- 8 Glossary
+- Glossary 8

 - 9 Bibliography

 - A1 Summary of preparations

 - A2 Solutions

 - A3 Vegetation management

 - A4 Troublesome tree chart

 - A5 Tree matrix

 - A6 Ideas compendium

-- A7 Template press pack
+- Template press pack A7

 - A8 Sources of contamination

 - A9 Autumn investigations

 - A10 Key recommendations

-Stage 7Completion of the works on the ground and the production of certificates to demonstrate completion.
+Stage 7 Completion of the works on the ground and the production of certificates to demonstrate completion.
 Train availability confirmed, notices published, control arrangements in finalised form.
-Allows implementation of on-track activities (e.g. install TGAs) in terms of booking possessions,

-Stage 8Final review of arrangements and readiness, final check of certificates and proof of operation.Operating in autumn, then back to stage 1.
+Allows implementation of on-track activities (e.g. install TGAs) in terms of booking possessions, purchasing equipment and resourcing.
+Stage 8 Final review of arrangements and readiness, final check of certificates and proof of operation.
+Operating in autumn, then back to stage 1.